Learn more about cozy East Side restaurant Tongue in Cheek in this Q&A with Ryan Huseby, General Manager and Co-owner.

 We are dedicated to serving only humanely raised animal products and sustainably grown produce.
 Chef Leonard’s creations are an eclectic blend of cuisines and focus on contrast of flavor and texture.
 We serve fine-dining-quality food and drink in a casual setting, taking the pretension out of fine dining.

 What is the most popular item on your menu?

-Braised Pork Belly.
-It is featured in numerous dishes on our menu—the East Fried Pride teaser; Pork Belly steam buns; the Classic Ramen; and Here’s Johnny, a braised pork belly eggs benedict on the brunch menu.
+Braised pork belly.
+It is featured in numerous dishes on our menu — the East Fried Pride teaser; Pork Belly Steamed Buns; the Classic Ramen; and Here’s Johnny, a braised pork belly eggs benedict on the brunch menu.
 The pork belly is also the only current menu item that has been on our menu in numerous forms since we opened.

 In addition to “placebos” (mocktails) made to order, you have a range of cocktails available.
 What do you recommend?

 Our cocktails reflect the creativity of our food — complex flavors served in an approachable manner.
 Our most popular cocktail is the Ron Swanson, our version of an old fashioned.
 Our most unique cocktail is the Curious Case: gin, sake, lemon, ginger, jalapeño, and cilantro.
 It’s herbaceous, earthy, tart and a tad spicy.

 Where does your recipe inspiration and style come from?

 Chef Leonard draws inspiration from a wide variety of cuisines and techniques — Asian, Italian, Spanish, and North African to name a few.
 All of our animal products are humanely and sustainably sourced.